You are not a bad person if you ever find yourself thinking “I don’t want my children,” or wondering how to give your kids up for adoption.

 The Importance of Keeping Siblings Together

 In the case of siblings, placing children for adoption together is incredibly important.
 A person’s relationships with his or her siblings are an important part of who they are.
-The removal of a child from his or her biological parents is always a traumatic event, but removing the child from his or her siblings increases that trauma.
-So, whenever possible, siblings should be adopted together.
+The removal of a child from his or her biological parents is always a challenging event and removing the child from his or her siblings increases the traumatic effects of the transition.
+Whenever possible, siblings should be adopted together.

-The answer: Adoption professionals will always try to place siblings together in an effort to maintain sibling relationships whenever possible.
+Adoption professionals do try to place siblings together in an effort to maintain sibling relationships whenever possible.
 Some private adoption agencies are able to promise that siblings will never be separated.
 However, it’s not always a guarantee.